 \section{Fourier transform over a finite group}

-The ordinary Fourier transform is the expansion of a function in a basis where all translations of the function's argument act diagonally.
-This is possible because translations commute with one another.
-If we instead consider a non-Abelian group of transformations of the function's domain, no such basis exists.
+The ordinary Fourier transform is the expansion of a function in the basis of common eigenfunctions of shift operators, i.e., operators which shift a function's argument.
+Such a basis exists because shift operators commute with one another.
+If we instead consider a non-Abelian group of transformations of the function's argument, this is no longer true.
 However, we can find a basis in which the group's action takes the simplest possible form.
 The Fourier transform over a finite group performs the corresponding basis change.
 In this section, we first give the definition of the Fourier transform over a finite group and state its main properties.
 We then introduce some of the useful mathematical objects which occur in the rest of this work.
-We assume that the reader is familiar with the basic concepts of group theory and refer to \cite{hamermesh,chen,sengupta} for a more detailed exposition of the representation theory of finite groups.
+We assume that the reader is familiar with the basic concepts of group theory and refer to \cite{hamermesh_group_1989,chen,sengupta} for a more detailed exposition of the representation theory of finite groups.